 National Geographic Delfin II Upper Amazon Cruise

-This comprehensive 10-day Upper Amazon cruise includes pre- and post-cruise accommodations in Lima, a morning city tour of Lima and the added bonus of exploring the Amazon with professional National Geographic guides.
+This comprehensive 9- or 10-day Upper Amazon cruise includes pre- and post-cruise accommodations in Lima, a morning city tour of Lima and the added bonus of exploring the Amazon with professional National Geographic guides.
 Such inclusions set the National Geographic Upper Amazon Cruise cruise apart from other Amazon small ship cruises.
 The Delfin II is also one of the only ships cruising the Amazon with a full fleet of kayaks for up-close and personal exploration.

-Spend 10 days experiencing Peru travel like never before.
+Spend 9 or 10 days experiencing Peru travel like never before.
 Search for three-toed sloths, piranhas, squirrel monkeys, tamarins, white-throated toucans, the famous pink Amazon river dolphin and hundreds of birds roosting and feeding along riverbanks.
 Enthusiastic and experienced National Geographic guides lead daily motorized skiff rides to beautiful rainforest walks (depending on water levels), past towering tropical trees and down remote tributaries.
 Kayak in the quiet blackwaters between giant lily pads or swim in a lake in the reserve’s deep interior.
 Bird-watchers, experienced explorers and those new to travel will enjoy the abundance of Amazon wildlife with equal amazement.
 Guided night walks reveal caimans, frogs, fishing bats and other creatures of the night.
 Daytime community visits illuminate how the ribereños, who live on the riverbanks, understand the Amazon and maintain their age-old traditions.

 When the Peruvian Government established the Pacaya-Samiria National Reserve in 1982, they encouraged the preservation of wilderness resources of the Amazon Basin, the longest extension of rainforest in the world.
 Named for the Pacaya River and Samiria Rivers running through it, the Pacaya-Samiria Reserve is bordered by two large and powerful rivers: the Marañón and the Ucayali, which converge to create the Amazon River.
 Seasonal flooding make the reserve unique in that aquatic species are often more abundant than land wildlife.
 Some 94 communities live within the Pacaya-Samiria National Reserve and their main economy is centered around fishing, agriculture, gathering and hunting, which remains their first and most important activity and main food source.